 Anonymous VPN Review: Quick Expert Summary

-Anonymous VPN is pretty secure, has decent speeds on local servers, comes with easy-to-use apps, and is an ok choice for torrenting, but there are better VPNs out there (ExpressVPN and Private Internet Access are my favorite brands in 2023).
+Anonymous VPN is a subpar VPN — it’s pretty secure, has decent speeds on local servers, comes with easy-to-use apps, and is an ok choice for torrenting, but there are better VPNs out there (ExpressVPN is my favorite in 2024).

-Anonymous VPN only allows 3 simultaneous connections (the industry average is 5-7), has expensive plans, and backs each purchase with a 14-day money-back guarantee, but you’re only eligible for a refund if you’ve made less than 100 connections and have used less than 500 MB of data, which is only enough for an 1 or 2 of browsing.
+Anonymous VPN allows only 3 to Unlimited simultaneous connections (the industry average is 5–7) and has expensive plans.
+It backs each purchase with a 14-day money-back guarantee, but you’re only eligible for a refund if you’ve made fewer than 100 connections and have used less than 500 MB of data, which is only enough for an hour or two of browsing.

 Anonymous VPN Full Review